This is Post 29 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 As we rest as Consciousness and familiarise ourselves with that experience, we recognise that the non-personal field of Consciousness is the basis of our sense of being a person.
 As we rest and allow that non-personal field of Consciousness to bring our subtle bodies into alignment however, what emerges in our personality, somewhat paradoxically, is a sense of a true self, an authentic self, an un-contrived self – a spontaneous, creative, and un-willed self.
 And that self has a bodily-felt energetic quality, which we can call Presence.

 Previously in these articles I have been using the term embodied Consciousness in place of Presence.
-It is useful however, to make a clearer distinction between the closely related, though ultimately perhaps inseparable, phenomena of Consciousness, and Presence.
+Presence is a useful term however, so I would like to make a clear distinction between these closely related, though ultimately perhaps inseparable, phenomena of Consciousness, and Presence.
 I prefer to use the capitalised word Consciousness to refer to the objective and universal Consciousness in which we rest.
-The word Presence, on the other hand, is best reserved for the bodily-felt energetic reflection of that universal Consciousness, in the personal field of the body.
+The word Presence, on the other hand, is best reserved for embodied Consciousness – the bodily-felt energetic reflection of the universal Consciousness, in the apparently personal field of the body.

 This is a hugely important distinction to make, because Consciousness is always there when we look for it, and is equally available to all of us at all times.
 Presence, or the other hand, is that state of energetic alignment with Consciousness, which is cultivated through meditation, and revealed over time, through the healing activity of resting as Consciousness.